azianmike/fantasyff_chat/README.md

 Get score of nfl teams ✓
 Get score of past games if this week hasn't been played yet. ✓ Get score of current game while being played ✓
-Format string such that it says how much time is left/final score/etc Error cases i.e. "give me the score of the potato game"
+Format string such that it says how much time is left/final score/etc ✓ Error cases i.e. "give me the score of the potato game" Conditional based on day of week for "game for week %s has not been played"  ✓ Player stats

  {
          "hs": 24,